sauvc/rulebook/rulebook.md

  - Team launches AUV from starting zone.
  - AUV crosses the gate and completes the Navigation task.
- - AUV can't find the location next task and has to aborted and retreived by divers.
+ - AUV can't find the location of the next task and has to aborted and retreived by divers.

 |   |                 Task                    |     Points     |
 |---|:---------------------------------------:|:--------------:|